Site icon I Love to Watch You Play

 I Tested It On My Own Kids

 Many people confuse K-Tape with typical athletic tape, but they are quite different in many ways.
-Athletic tape is used for support and to limit motion, while kinesiology tape is used to facilitate motion and inhibit pain and spasm.
-Kinesiology tape is a flexible material that moves when you move; athletic tape is designed to limit movement.
-Kinesiology tape increases circulation whereas athletic tape decrease it.
+Athletic tape is used for support and to limit motion, while kinesiology tape is used to facilitate motion and inhibit pain and spasms.
+Kinesiology tape is a flexible material that moves when you move, while athletic tape is designed to limit movement.
+Kinesiology tape increases circulation, whereas athletic tape decreases it.

 Is It Safe?

-We asked Dr. Kempe, how does kinesiology-taping work from a scientific standpoint?
-Dr. Kempe: There are a lot of proposed mechanisms for how k-tape works but the most heavily supported is improved proprioceptive feedback.
+We asked Dr. Kempe how kinesiology-taping works from a scientific standpoint.
+Dr. Kempe: There are a lot of proposed mechanisms for how K-tape works, but the most heavily supported is improved proprioceptive feedback.
 The surface of the skin is chock full of nerve endings and plays a significant part in how we move and function.
 Our brain is continuously collecting data on position, speed, angle, force, etc. measurements all over our body.
 All of this data input helps create better functional output and the body can move in a highly coordinated fashion.
-When an injury, imbalance or dysfunction occurs, the fluidity of our movement is hindered and we often receive poor proprioceptive feedback.
+When an injury, imbalance, or dysfunction occurs, the fluidity of our movement is hindered, and we often receive poor proprioceptive feedback.
 By applying the tape to the skin, our brain is able to gather more data from the nerve endings in the area and provide better information output to our active muscles and tendons to support our movements.
 Better information in, better performance out.

 Which One Should I Buy?